triploit/mali/ReadMe.md

-# MaliOS - A bad operating system.
+# MaliOS - A bad operating system

 This is only some testing, not really an operating system.
 It will be developed, because of fun.